ispras/web-scraper-chrome-extension/docs/Selectors/Element scroll down selector.md

  should usually be specified because the data won't be loaded immediately from the server after scrolling down.
 More than 2000 ms might be a good choice if you you don't want to loose data because the server didn't respond fast enough.
+  * pagination limit - the number of clicks you want the selector to perform.

 ## Use cases
 See [Element selector] [element-selector] use cases.